Axion741/Project-Potential/README.md

-Next updates: End of battle EXP bar + MOAR FIGHTS
+Next updates: MOAR FIGHTS

 Update (12/9/17) - Power System complete w/ basic Transformations tied into damage mechanics.
 Probably needs more balancing.
+Added EXP bar to end of fights after a LOT of tears.
+Not happy with it but it'll do for now.
+Extra fights delayed for the moment.
+New release up!

 Update (11/9/17) - Added Power Bar and basis of the Power system.
 Hopefully will be finished tomorrow with Transformations too!
 Fingers crossed for another release.